-Book Two covers the years 1939-45 and is devoted to Oskar’s life with the drum, to several scintillating sexual exploits, his competition with Jesus, his leadership of the street gang, ‘The Dusters’, and an intricate interweaving of personal and historical experiences during the war.
+Book Two covers the years 1939–45 and is devoted to Oskar’s life with the drum, to several scintillating sexual exploits, his competition with Jesus, his leadership of the street gang, ‘The Dusters’, and an intricate interweaving of personal and historical experiences during the war.
 The section ends with the death and burial of Alfred Matzerath, one of Oskar’s presumptive fathers (the other being Jan Bronski, his mother’s cousin).
 Oskar is now twenty-one and decides to live without the drum, casting it into Matzerath’s open grave.
 Book Two ends with a growth spurt from 3 feet to 4’1’, a sign that Oskar is ready to enter the adult world without the mask of a three-year-old.
 It represents a second major turning point.

 Book Three recounts the era of reconstruction 1945–54 when Oskar attempts to live without the drum, enter society, work as a stonemason, an artist model, then as a professional musician after the artist Raskolnikov recognizes that the drum is missing in his rendition of Oskar in ‘Madonna 49’.).
-Ultimately, Oskar has himself arrested as a murder suspect in the ring- finger case involving nurse Dorothea, a neighbor, whom he had failed to seduce.
+Ultimately, Oskar has himself arrested as a murder suspect in the ring-finger case involving nurse Dorothea, a neighbor, whom he had failed to seduce.
 Claiming responsibility for her death was his plan to be admitted to a mental hospital, away again from the world of grownups.
-The third section ends with two chapters (Chap.
-44 ‘The Ring Finger; chap.
+The third section ends with two chapters (Ch.
+44 ‘The Ring Finger; ch.
 46 ‘Thirty’) that recall all the major developments in Oskar’s lived experience; it is a kind of resumé of the entire novel.

 The dominate metaphor of the final chapter is an endless escalator rising ceaselessly from the depths to the surface and back again.
 It is symbolic of his imminent discharge from the mental asylum as fully self-responsible thirty-year old.
 He must start again to accept responsibility for life and history.
 The ending is thus a return to the beginning.
 Like Harry Haller, Oskar Matzerath will have to learn how to swim in the muddy waters of existence.
 Obviously, his sense of Self predates existence.
 This fact is underscored by his clairvoyance from birth to his determination to act out the will to power without gathering disciples.
 This will to power is manifest in his clear-sighted blue eyes that see through all the brown-eyed adults and recalls, of course, Nietzsche (see masthead citation).

-If Flaubert was bored by his story of Emma Bovary that took him many years to write, Grass, just thirty-one years old, wrote feverishly in Paris from 1956–58.
+If Flaubert was bored by his story of Emma Bovary that took him many years to write, Grass, just 31 years old, wrote feverishly in Paris from 1956–58.
 He was as surprised at the immediate success of his narrative centered on a grotesque gnome, Oskar Matzerath, and other social outcasts, as Flaubert was over the feverish response to his provincial Emma.
-Small- town Emma and diminutive Oskar are, at face value, two unlikely candidates for world-literature status.
+Small-town Emma and diminutive Oskar are, at face value, two unlikely candidates for world-literature status.
 Perhaps, in a sense, all great literature is rooted in the provincial and the small.
 Moreover, Grass employs a narrative strategy that exceeds the range of the narrative voice dominant in the other works.
 In fact, Grass’s strategy is quite distinct from that of any work discussed in the previous chapters.
 Whereas Hermann Hesse utilized more than one narrative voice, they mirrored one another.